 The employee may convert a portion of the employee's accumulated vacation to a contribution to a deferred compensation plan for which a payroll deduction has been provided.
-For employees of the House and Senate, each employee may convert up to a total of 40 hours of vacation and compensatory time each calendar year.
-For employees under the jurisdiction of the LCC, each employee may convert up to a total of 40 hours of vacation and compensatory time each fiscal year.
+For employees of the House and Senate, each employee may convert up to a total of 4050 hours of vacation and compensatory time each calendar year.
+For employees of the Senate and employees under the jurisdiction of the LCC, each employee may convert up to a total of 4050 hours of vacation and compensatory time each fiscal year.